You can’t really, fully see London in 3 days. So, should you go? I say, absolutely!

 How To Use This London In 3 Days Itinerary

+If you are flying into London from the other side of the Atlantic, you’ll be jet lagged and tired.
 If you really want to do something as soon as you arrive, opt for a guided food tour.
-Despite its reputation for being quite plain, traditional food in Britain is actually pretty tasty.
-You can opt for this Secret British food tour which has 3 daily departures – you get to taste some local staples.
-It also goes to Borough Market – my favorite in town, and included in this itinerary anyways.
-You can book it here.
+Despite its reputation for being quite plain, traditional food in Britain is actually tasty.
+You can opt for this Secret British food tour which has 2 daily departures; or for this Historical Pubs of London tour.

-- Always wear comfortable clothes and shoes.
+- Wear comfortable clothes and shoes.

-A Fantastic Itinerary To See London In 3 Days
+What To See London In 3 Days

-The first of your 3 days in London will take you to some of its most iconic attractions.
+The first day will take you to some of London’s most iconic attractions.
 Some place require pre-bookings ahead of time, whereas are are free to visit.